yeokm1/distance-machine-locker/README.md

 6. Locks machine if device is disconnected
 7. Notifications to indicate flashing/connect/disconnect status
 8. If locking mode is disabled for testing purposes, a red background is placed behind the distance text to alert the user of lack of security.
+9. Auto reconnect back to device if it was forcefully disconnected previously.
+Auto-reconnection does not happen if you manually disconnect using the menu.

 ## Rough steps to quick start